CodeCorrupt/ClearCommit/README.md

 - [ ] Option to remove empty directory after file delete
 - [ ] ~~Automatically pull new changes into CC.git from CC Working after `cleartool update .` in post-update~~
 - [ ] Pull updates from CC remote, thorugh CC Working into CC.git on pre-update
-- [ ] Decide if I should remove the prompt for add and delete?
-(Assume Yes)
+- [ ] Make post-update CC check in the parent dir of CC working as well
 - [ ] Better logging and output for post-update
 - [ ] Error checking for setup.sh

+## To Think About
+- [ ] Should I remove the prompt for add and delete?
+(Assume Yes)
+- [ ] Add .gitignore to CC if created during setup?
+Prompt and ask?